hwayne/learntla-v2/docs/beginner/constants.rst

 The ASSUME is checked before the model run even starts.
 If we try running the spec with ``S <- {1}``, we get an error:

-| Error: Assumption %line% is false.
+  Error: Assumption %line% is false.

 If you have a spec with constants, you should put constraining assumptions on them.
 In addition to preventing errors, they also help readers of the spec understand what the constants are supposed to be.

-.. index:: Model Values
+.. index:: model value
+.. _model_value:
 .. _model_values:

 Model Values